kadaster/dev-recovery-bootstrap/README.md

 - The recovery process encompasses several steps.
 - After the recovery script is started it displays a menu describing the steps of the recovery process.
 - The script can be stopped if necessary and restarted again, skipping steps that have been executed already.
-- Please log the recovery script output by using `tee` and append logging to an existing logfile, especially when you restart the recovery script.
+- Please log the recovery script output by using `tee` and append the logging to the `recovery.log`, especially when you restart the recovery script.